Wednesday, December 6, 2017

 Syllabus: Link Past Tests/Papers: Link

-Pathway to the BioCamp
+Pathway to the National BioCamp [Preparation Guideline]

 You guys probably have heard that the Bangladesh Biology Olympiad is going to take place soon.
 Those who are going to excel at the national round will make it to the BioCamp.
 This writing is a short treatise on guiding the BioCamp aspirants.